-Interim Summary of MSPB's FY 2018 Program Performance
+Interim Summary of MSPB's FY 2019 Program Performance

-This performance summary contains interim FY 2018 performance results and initial judgements related to the achievement of our strategic and management objectives.
-This information is organized to align with the Annual Performance Plan for FY 2018.
-MSPB is continuing to verify and validate its performance results for FY 2018.
-Final performance results and final judgements on the achievement of objectives will be published in the FY 2018 Annual Performance Report (APR) released in February 2019.
+This performance summary contains interim FY 2019 performance results and initial judgements related to the achievement of our strategic and management objectives.
+This information is organized to align with the Annual Performance Plan for FY 2019.
+MSPB is continuing to verify and validate its performance results for FY 2019.
+Final performance results and final judgements on the achievement of objectives will be published in the FY 2019 Annual Performance Report (APR) released in February 2020.

 Strategic Objective 1A: Provide understandable, high-quality resolution of appeals, supported by fair and efficient adjudication and alternative dispute resolution (ADR) processes.
 Interim results indicate that this objective was Partially Met.
-MSPB exceeded its target for average processing time for initial appeals, and met its targets for cases left unchanged by the U.S. Court of Appeals for the Federal Circuit, and for conducting surveys of adjudication and ADR customers.
-Because we began FY 2018 without a quorum of Board members, we did not set targets for quality of initial appeals (which is based on Petition for Review (PFR) decisions), and for average PFR processing time.
-These performance goals were not rated in FY 2018.
-Even though we did not have a quorum for the entirety of FY 2018, we continued to process cases at headquarters (HQ) and prepare draft decision for Board review, and the Vice Chairman voted on hundreds of PFR cases.
-As of the end of FY 2018, approximately 1,800 PFR cases were pending at HQ, and over 1,500 PFR decisions had been drafted and are awaiting consideration by new Board members when they arrive.
-Additionally, our HQ offices prepared several draft decisions in original jurisdiction cases for consideration by new Board members when they arrive.
+MSPB exceeded its target for average processing time for initial appeals, and achieved its targets for cases left unchanged by the court and for conducting surveys of adjudication and ADR customers.
+Because MSPB began FY 2019 without a quorum of Board members, we did not set targets for quality of initial appeals (which is based on Petition for Review (PFR) decisions), and for average PFR processing time.
+These performance goals were not rated in FY 2019.
+Even though MSPB did not have a quorum for the entirety of FY 2019, it continued to process cases at headquarters (HQ) and prepare draft decisions in PFR and original jurisdiction cases for review by new Board members when they arrive.
+As of the end of FY 2019, over 2,375 PFR cases were pending at HQ.

 Strategic Objective 1B: Enforce timely compliance with MSPB decisions.
-Interim results indicate that this objective was Not Rated (No Quorum).
-No target was set for this performance goals because we began the year without a quorum of Board members.
-While we continued to process compliance cases at HQ and in the regional and field offices, the lack of quorum of Board members meant that we were unable to release decisions in compliance/enforcement cases at HQ.
-Thus, we could not rate this objective and performance goal.
+This objective was Not Rated (No Quorum).
+No target was set for this performance goal because we began the year without a quorum of Board members.
+While MSPB continued to process compliance cases at HQ and in the regional and field offices, the lack of quorum meant that the agency was unable to release decisions in compliance/enforcement cases at HQ.
+Thus, MSPB did not rate this objective and performance goal.

 Strategic Objective 1C: Conduct objective, timely studies of the Federal merit systems and Federal human capital management issues.
 Interim results indicate this objective was Partially Met.
-MSPB exceeded its target for newsletters and other articles by publishing three Issues of Merit newsletter editions covering all nine of the merit system principles (MSPs) and four additional articles.
-Newsletter articles include topics such as barriers to using the supervisory probationary period, aligning employee engagement with results, a shared understanding of sexual harassment, temporary and term appointments, and an entire edition on the 40th anniversary of the Civil Service Reform Act of 1978 (CSRA).
-We published additional articles on: The roles of feedback, autonomy, and meaningfulness in employee performance behaviors; an update on sexual harassment; improving hiring through better assessment; and building blocks for effective performance management.
-Due to the lack of a quorum, we did not set a target for publication of merit system study reports.
+MSPB exceeded its target for newsletters and other articles by publishing three Issues of Merit newsletter editions covering eight of nine merit system principles (MSPs) and four of fourteen prohibited personnel practices (PPPs).
+Newsletter articles include topics such as performance management, hiring, applicant assessment, pay, and emotional labor.
+MSPB published four additional briefs or articles on: probationary periods for supervisors and managers; perceived incidence of prohibited personnel practices (PPPs), remedying unacceptable performance, and managing employees who perform emotionally laborious work.
+Due to the lack of a quorum, MSPB did not set a target for publication of merit system study reports.
 Therefore, the performance goal on publication of study reports was not rated.
-However, we have at least two merit system study reports awaiting review by new Board members.
-Our survey target was met by negotiating a Memorandum of Understanding (MOU) with the Office of Personnel Management (OPM) for our use of OPM's personnel data, and to begin to develop requirements for a new survey capability to ensure secure, effective, and efficient surveys of Federal employees and others to support our studies function.
+However, MSPB made significant progress in drafting a new research agenda to guide merit systems studies work for the next few years.
+The draft agenda, containing both new topics and topics building on previous research, is being prepared for approval when the new Chairman arrives.
+MSPB's survey target was to develop requirements for a new survey capability to ensure secure, effective, and efficient surveys of Federal employees and others to support MSPB's studies function.
+MSPB exceeded this target by completing procurement of a new web-based, FedRAMP certified survey application.